 - Develop an Asset Management Plan including core infrastructure assets with current levels of service by July 01, 2021

 - Develop an Asset Management Plan including all infrastructure assets with current levels of service by July 01, 2023

 - Develop an Asset Management Plan with proposed levels of service, and lifecycle management and financial strategy by July 01, 2024

 AMO CAN HELP

-AMO continues to engage the province with other municipal associations and asset management communities of practice to deliver capacity building initiatives that ensure long-term stewardship and sustainability of local infrastructure.
+AMO continues to work with other organizations to deliver capacity building initiatives that ensure long-term stewardship and sustainability of local infrastructure.

 AMO staff regularly review all asset management plans collected during the most recent reporting cycle.
 When requested, staff is available to provide feedback to municipalities on their current asset management plans.